What Is DWI? What Is DUI?

 Driving while drunk can result in two possible charges, each with multiple levels depending on various circumstances, including how high the blood alcohol content reading is.
 These two charges are known as driving while intoxicated (DWI) and driving under the influence of alcohol (DUI).
 What charge you receive hinges on your age when you are arrested, but the severity of the penalty will depend on the effects of the driver's drunkenness and past offenses.

 In the case of either charge, you deserve effective, proficient, and compassionate representation.
-Whether you are facing DWI charges or your child is dealing the consequences of DUI, the defense attorneys at Crain Lewis Brogdon, LLP have the experience to fight for your rights and protect your interests.
+Whether you are facing DWI charges or your child is dealing the consequences of DUI, the Dallas DWI lawyers at Crain Lewis Brogdon, LLP have the experience to fight for your rights and protect your interests.

 Speak with our attorney at no cost to you—we offer free consultations so you can get the guidance you need.
 Call (214) 301-5007 today.

 What Is Driving While Intoxicated (DWI)?

 If anyone is arrested for driving with a blood alcohol content level (BAC) of .08% or higher, they may face DWI charges.
 First offenses are a misdemeanor and can include penalties like 180 days in jail or a $2,000 fine.
 However, this is only true if the BAC is below .12%—then, the driver will incur harsher penalties.

 A DWI offense ceases to be a misdemeanor and becomes a felony if:

 - It is the second (or higher) DWI in 10 years